The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Introduction

-In words, $\mathcal L$ is obtained by decorating each atom $\chi_i$ of a randomly shifted Poisson point process by an independent copy of $\calD$.
+In words, $\mathcal L$ is obtained by shifting each atom $\chi_i$ of a Poisson point process with intensity $e^{-\sqrt{2}y}\dd y$ by $\frac{1}{\sqrt{2}} \log CD_\infty$, and decorating it by an independent copy of $\calD$.
 Besides their intrinsic interest, the results for one-dimensional branching Brownian motion (and their branching random walks counterparts) have in recent years provided a road map for the analysis of other log-correlated fields, see e.g. \cite{Biskup20} for a discussion of the two dimensional discrete GFF and~\cite{BH20} for the (non-Gaussian) sine-Gordon field.

 By contrast, the case of the branching Brownian motion in dimension $d>1$ had until recently received far less attention.
-To describe what is known, we introduce the polar decomposition for the position of particles, writing
+To describe what is known, we introduce the polar decomposition for the position of particles.
+For all $x \in \R^d$, setting $\|x\|$ the Euclidian norm of $x$, we write